 Westmoreland added, "If not for the March of Dimes, so much research would not exist.
 The world is better for the March of Dimes."
 He thanked friends for supporting the March of Dimes, and urged that "we redouble our efforts" for the program.

-State Senator Jabo Waggoner (pictured at right, with Westmoreland), an Alabama March of Dimes Board member, presented the award, saying, "We truly feel that Dr. Westmoreland and the relationship the March of Dimes shares with Samford University is something to be honored."
+State Senator Jabo Waggoner (pictured with Westmoreland), an Alabama March of Dimes Board member, presented the award, saying, "We truly feel that Dr. Westmoreland and the relationship the March of Dimes shares with Samford University is something to be honored."
 He also presented a proclamation from Alabama Governor Robert Bentley praising Westmoreland's efforts.

 Westmoreland served as honorary chair for the March of Dimes March for Babies in 2008 and 2009, helping to raise more than $750,000.
 In addition, he has been actively involved in the community through the Birmingham Kitchen Table project, which he cofounded with Birmingham public relations executive Shelley Stewart.
 He also is active in the Birmingham Business Alliance and the Rotary Club of Birmingham and supports several other charitable organizations and projects in the community.

 For 10 years, Samford has participated in the annual "home for the holidays" initiative with Habitat for Humanity, and Westmoreland always volunteers for that special project working alongside Samford students and employees.